Leona Valley AVA: Climate

-season, 1 degree day accumulates for each degree Fahrenheit that a day’s mean temperature is above 50 F, which is the minimum temperature required for grapevine growth.
+season, 1 degree day accumulates for each degree Fahrenheit that a day's mean temperature is above 50 F, which is the minimum temperature required for grapevine growth.
 Climatic region I has less than 2,500 degree days per year; region II, 2,501 to 3,000; region III, 3,001 to 3,500; region IV, 3,501 to 4,000; and region V, 4,001 or more.
-The petitioner states that the air temperatures during the growing season in the viticultural area have an average heat summation of 4,060 degree days, which falls into the low range of region V.
+The petitioner states that the air temperatures during the growing season in the viticultural area have an average heat summation of 4,060 degree days, which falls into the low range of region V. The USDA plant hardiness zone is 9a and 9b.

 Soils

 A fault increases the variety of rock exposed on the surface and eventually results in the formation of a greater variety of soil textures.
 Thus, the San Andreas Fault influenced the properties and mineralogy of the soils in the Leona Valley.

 The petitioner states that the soils on the Leona Valley floor differ from those beyond the boundary lines.
 The surface layer of the soils in the Leona Valley formed in mixed decayed organic matter and soil material that originated on the surrounding mountains.
 Multiple rock types on the valley floor were the parent material of alluvial soils that have diverse mineralogy and texture.
 The soils on the valley floor are deep and moderately drained; those on the surrounding hills are shallow and excessively well drained.
 According to the soil survey, the soils of the Leona Valley viticultural area are mainly the Hanford-Ramona-Greenfield association on alluvial fans and terraces.
 This association consists of nearly level to moderately steep, well drained, very deep soils that have a surface layer of loamy sand to loam.
 Hanford soils are well drained.
 They do not have a hardpan or a compacted clay layer, and are easily worked.
 According to the petitioner, Chino loam is in some areas of the Leona Valley AVA.
 This soil is suited to use as pasture and to seeding to perennial grasses.
 It is very deep and poorly drained, and has a seasonal high water table.
 Permeability in this soil is slow.
 In some places water is ponded on this soil.
 Growers install drainage systems or manage their crops to counteract the poor drainage of this soil.
 The petitioner explains that the Vista-Amagora association is among the dominant soils at higher elevations outside the boundary line of the Leona Valley viticultural area.
 This association consists of strongly sloping to steep, well drained to excessively drained soils that have a surface layer of coarse sandy loam.
 South of the valley, in smaller areas, is the Anaverde-Godde association.
 It consists of moderately steep or steep, well drained soils that have a surface layer of sandy loam or loam.